 Gold changed everything.

-The Fraser River Gold Rush that began in 1858 started the area soon called British Columbia on a path to self-discovery.
-A surge of 30,000 workers pursuing the precious commodity came to the British colony, and soon enough it was named British Columbia, was given a representative government, found a capital in Victoria, and, finally, joined Confederation in 1870 to officially become a Canadian province.
+The Fraser River Gold Rush that began in 1858 started the area on a path to self-discovery.
+A surge of 30,000 workers pursuing the precious commodity came to the West Coast, and soon enough, the area was made into two separate colonies named British Columbia and Vancouver Island.
+In 1866, the colonies joined together under the name British Columbia, which was then given a representative government.
+British Columbia made Victoria its capital, and joined Confederation in 1871 to officially become a Canadian province.

-This is where our story begins: on the fringes of what we now know as Beautiful British Columbia.
+This is where our story begins: on the fringes of what we now know as Beautiful B.C.

 Uno Langmann has always been a collector of things, starting when he was young with coins and maps.
 Upon moving to Canada in 1955 (he sold his original assemblage to finance the journey), his interest turned to images.
 “Why photographs?
 The history of British Columbia and the Pacific Northwest fascinated me and I wished to understand it more thoroughly,” Langmann writes in the exhibit catalogue’s foreword.
 “What better way to learn our history than through images, especially at a time when these historical events were within recent memory.
 The material was easily obtainable because at the time it was underappreciated, sold in secondhand stores and garage sales for very little.”
 Wanting to share their breadth—and the education it serves—to the public, Langmann and his wife Dianne donated their bursting collection (of over a whopping 18,000 pieces) to the UBC Library in 2014.